nickpandolfi/Cyther/README.md

 	$ cytherize example_file.pyx -t
 	10000 loops, best of 3: (2.94e-06) sec per loop

 ## The help text of Cyther

     $ cyther --help

 ### Assumptions Cyther makes about your system

 Cyther, like everything else, isn't perfect.
 Currently for it to function properly, it needs to make a few assumptions of your development environment.
 All these quirks are listed below.
 I strongly recommend that you look them over before using Cyther.
 In the near future I hope to make Cyther as polished as possible, and bring the list of assumptions listed below to a minimum.
-Future plans can be found in the `TODO.txt` I have included with the project.
+Future plans can be found in the to-do file I have included with the project.

 1. gcc is installed, and accessible from the terminal
 2. Your Python version supports `shutil.which`
 3. Your environment path variable is able to be found by `shutil.which`
 4. `distutils` is able to find the Python runtime static library (usually `libpythonXY.a` or `libpythonXY.so`)
 5. Windows will support gcc compiled C code

 ### The environment used to develop Cyther